 If the Area Of Interest in the subscription to the UE mobility event notification includes "Adjust AoI based on RA" indicator as described in Table 5.2.2.3.1-1 in TS 23.502 [3], the AMF reports the UE presence in Area of Interest based on the most recent N2 connection as described in Annex D in TS 23.502 [3].

 When the AMF is changed, the subscription of mobility event for a UE or group of UEs is transferred from the old AMF.
+Subscriptions targeted to Any UE shall not be moved to another AMF due to UE mobility.
 The new AMF may decide not to notify the SMF with the current status related to the subscription of mobility event if the new AMF determines that, based on MM Context of the UE, the event is reported by the old AMF.